 We are a blank check company formed under the laws of the State of Delaware on March 17, 2016.
 We were formed for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization or other similar business combination, with one or more target businesses.
 To date, our efforts have been limited to organizational activities as well as activities related to this offering.
-Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus our search on target businesses operating in oil and gas companies in Eastern Europe.
+Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although we intend to focus our search on target businesses operating in oil and gas companies in Eastern Europe or intersted in expanding into Eastern Europe.
 We have not selected any target business for our initial business combination and we have not (nor has anyone on our behalf), directly or indirectly, engaged in any substantive discussions with a target business with respect to a business combination transaction with us.

 As Europe is striving to achieve energy independence, we believe that Eastern European unconventional oil and gas deposits, which are small and technically difficult to access, will attract the interest of investors and governments.
-Despite existing barriers relating to government regulation and tax structures, oil and gas producing countries like Russia, the Ukraine and Romania enjoy low production costs (total production costs (cost of sales) can be as low as \$20 to \$25 per barrel (bbl))5.
 We believe that historical exploration data can be reassessed with new geological knowledge to determine which reserves that were previously considered unrecoverable or uneconomic can be profitably recovered.